 County Camping Permits

 County permits are $3 per person per night for non-Hawaiian residents (free for Hawaiian residents).
-There are seven county campgrounds on the island located at different beach parks.
-To obtain permits apply in person at one of the four locations: Lihu’e, Kapa’a, Kilauea, Kalaheo and Hanapepe neighborhood centers.
+There are seven county campgrounds on the island at different beach parks.
+To get permits apply in person at one of the four locations: Lihu’e, Kapa’a, Kilauea, Kalaheo and Hanapepe neighborhood centers.
 These locations are open for limited hours.
 Find out more information at the county website: http://www.kauai.gov/Camping

 Haena Park (closed Monday nights for maintenance)